Travel insurance UK: Must knows for travelling to the UK

 The Australian Government has a Reciprocal Health Care Agreement in place with the UK.
-Similar to Medicare, as an Australian, some of your medical expenses may be covered automatically while traveling in the UK.
+Similar to Medicare, as an Australian, some of your medical expenses may be covered automatically while travelling in the UK.

 The Reciprocal Health Care Agreement does not cover:

-Since the Reciprocal Health Care Agreement covers the very basics, you need to recognise that the best thing you can do for yourself is purchase comprehensive travel insurance so that you can fall back on it for anything major, while relying on the Reciprocal Health Care Agreement for minor incidences.
+Since the Reciprocal Health Care Agreement covers the very basics, the best thing you can do is purchase comprehensive travel insurance so that you can fall back on it for anything major, while relying on the Reciprocal Health Care Agreement for minor incidences.

 The Reciprocal Health Care Agreement should by no means be considered a replacement for travel insurance.
 Not only does it not provide sufficient coverage for medical emergencies, but it also doesn't cover any of the other risks that travel insurance protects against, such as cancelled or delayed trips, lost or stolen luggage and personal liability.
-For a peace of mind and protection against such risks, travel insurance for the UK is highly recommended.
+For peace of mind and protection against such risks, travel insurance for the UK is highly recommended.

 Let's face it, the UK is considered a safer travel destination than most other regions of the world, but as we've seen in recent years, there are always potential risks:

-Terrorism Unfortunately seen as a potential threat.
+Terrorism is unfortunately seen as a potential threat.
 Always take the safest, clearest routes when commuting.
 For the smartest and safest way to travel to the UK always:

 It's advisable to contact your travel insurer in an emergency.
 Before you leave Australia, keep your insurer's contact number handy, especially if there is a 24-hour hotline.
 If your emergency requires consular assistance, try one of the following organisations: